Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 ### Running the VM

-- When the box is successfully deployed in the Vagrant registry, you can run VM by executing the following command:
+When the box is successfully deployed in the Vagrant registry, you can boot the Virtual Machine.
+- Execute the following command:
 `vagrant up`
-- When the VM is up and running, you can SSH to the box by executing the following command:
+The VM should be up and running in a short time, although you won't see it when it starts.
+Vagrant doesn't use a UI to run the VM, so you have to SSH to the box in order to interact with the machine.
+- To do so, execute the following command:
 `vagrant ssh`
-- If you want to stop working with the instance and halt the VM, execute the following command:
+If at any time you want to stop working with the instance and halt the VM, execute the following command:
 `vagrant halt`